Apple OS X

 I have not yet personally tried TEX, but I have collected the following links

-to components and instructions at:
+to components at:

 disk defragmentation/optimization